Include everyone’s ideas and opinions equally.

 Results reveal the honest levels of agreement on each idea, without worrying about peer pressure, sequence bias, or vote-splitting.
 If an obvious consensus is not found immediately, results can then inform further creative discussions on how to best meet the community’s collective preferences.

-Secret score voting is anonymous and hidden until revealed, which deters social conformity bias (aka the bandwagon effect and peer pressure) which can be a problem when voting using raised hands or stickers.
+Secret score voting is anonymous and hidden until revealed, which deters social conformity bias (aka the bandwagon effect and peer pressure) which can affect voting using raised hands or stickers.

 Low Tech & High Touch